cosmos72/schemesh/doc/shell/mixed_syntax.md

 ### Mixed syntax: Scheme inside shell

-From shell syntax, inserting a Scheme expression is powerful although slightly less regular.
+From shell syntax, inserting a Scheme expression is powerful although slightly less regular, because shell syntax can only represent strings and jobs.

 There are several places where a Scheme expression `(...)` can be inserted:

-* after a directive `#!scheme` appearing at top-level This is the most common usage, as it allows alternating shell syntax and Scheme expressions.
+* after a directive `#!scheme` appearing at top-level.
+  This is the most common usage, as it allows alternating shell syntax and Scheme expressions.
   It is commonly used in initialization file `~/.config/schemesh/repl_init.ss`